Access to Medicines, Patent Information and Freedom to Operate

 When: 18 February 2011, 9 am - 6 pm

-Limited information on patent status of medical products and related problems for users of such information are frequently raised in policy discussions on access to medicines, including at a recent trilateral technical symposium on Access to Medicines: Pricing and Procurement Practices organized jointly by the WHO, the World Intellectual Property Organization (WIPO) and the World Trade Organization (WTO) in Geneva on July 16, 2010.
-This second of the series of joint symposia will therefore focus on access to medicines, patent information and freedom to operate.
-A draft programme is available below.
+Limited information on patent status of medical products and related problems for users of such information are frequently raised in policy discussions on access to medicines, including at the trilateral technical symposium on Access to Medicines: Pricing and Procurement Practices organized jointly by the WHO, the World Intellectual Property Organization (WIPO) and the World Trade Organization (WTO) in Geneva on July 16, 2010.
+This second of the series of joint symposia therefore focused on access to medicines, patent information and freedom to operate.

-In addition, on February 17, 2011, a Workshop on Patent Searches and Freedom to Operate will be offered for those interested in learning more about the basic concepts of how to do patent searches and freedom to operate analysis.
-A draft programme of the Workshop is available below.
+In addition, on February 17, 2011, a Workshop on Patent Searches and Freedom to Operate was offered for individuals and organizations interested in learning more about the basic concepts of how to do patent searches and freedom to operate analysis.

-The Symposium will address the growing importance of patent information for public health in the fields of freedom to operate strategies, procurement of medicines, technology transfer, and setting of research priorities and strategies.
-The event will raise awareness and provide insights on the availability and use of reliable patent information in the endeavour of ensuring access to medicines.
+The Symposium addressed the growing importance of patent information for public health in the fields of freedom to operate strategies, procurement of medicines, technology transfer, and setting of research priorities and strategies.
+The event raised awareness and provided insights on the availability and use of reliable patent information in the endeavour of ensuring access to medicines.

 - highlight the importance of easy access to patent information for providing access to medicines;